Most standard home insurance plans won’t cover your property if it’s left empty for 30 days or more.

 Selling your home but have already moved into a new property

-Waiting for probate
+Waiting for probate or have inherited a property

 Another common reason is if you hold power of attorney over an elderly relative who has moved out of their house and into care.

-It can cover the same things as your main home insurance policy, including:
+Unoccupied home insurance covers the same things as your main home insurance policy, including:

 You should not keep any valuable items in an unoccupied property because they will be at a higher risk of theft.